chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

+- [ ] fix: Do not make available when parsing error in file
 - [ ] Copy pydantic mock
 - [ ] test normal classes when introducing types
 - [ ] ignore_testParameterAnnotationUpdateWrapsCallSites